Devatoria/go-mesos-executor/README.md

 ## Run tests

-You can run unit tests using `make test`.
+You can run tests using `make test`.
+Tests are using `testify` package to create `suite` and ensure tests are always ran in the same conditions.
+Some external packages are monkey patched in order to emulate its behavior.
+Finally, a fake containerizer (implementing the containerizer interface) is in the `types` package and is only used for testing.

 ## TODO